rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 Tips
 ----

-- Turn up the strength settings, to taste.
-The defaults are conservative.
+- Feel free to tweak the strength settings, to taste.
 - Check if game provides depth buffer!
 If not turn of depth of field, ambient occlusion and detect menus for better performance (they won't affect the image if left on by mistake).
 - If depth is always available during gameplay then enabling Detect menus and videos is recommended to make non-gamplay parts clearer.
 - If the game uses lots of dithering (i.e. ░▒▓ patterns), sharpen may exagerate it, so use less sharpenning. (e.g. Witcher 2's lighting & shadows.)